Political Science Courses

 Description:

 This course deals with intergovernmental affairs that have become a significant part of the policy process in many countries.
-An analysis of power relations in the federal state, both in institutional and societal terms, will be a primary focus of this course.
-The Canadian case will serve as the main area of inquiry.Component(s):
+An analysis of power relations in the federal state, both in institutional and societal terms, is a primary focus of this course.
+The Canadian case serves as the main area of inquiry.Component(s):

 SeminarDescription: